David Gius

 David R. Gius (born August 23, 1960) is an American physician-scientist the Zell Family Scholar Professor, Women's Cancer Research Program director, and Vice Chair of Translational Research at Northwestern University's Feinberg School of Medicine Department of Radiation Oncology and Pharmacology.
 His research focuses into the mechanistic connection between aging, cellular and/or mitochondrial metabolism, and carcinogenesis focusing on the Sirtuin gene family.

 Education

 Gius graduated from the University of Illinois at Chicago in 1983 with an undergraduate degree in chemistry.
-He completed his Ph.D. at the University of Chicago in 1983, and his M.D. at the Loyola University of Chicago Strich School of Medicine in 1992.
+He completed his Ph.D. at the University of Chicago in 1990, and his M.D. at the Loyola University of Chicago Strich School of Medicine in 1992.

 Career

+Dr. Gius is Currently a Professor of Radiation Oncology, the Assistant Dean for Research at the Joe R. & Teresa Lozano Long School of Medicine and an Associate Cancer Center Director at the Mays Cancer Center at the University of Health Sciences Center San Antonio (UTHSCSA), San Antonio MD Anderson, San Antonio, TX.
+He is also the only Radiation Oncologist to serve as an Established Investigator Scholar in Cancer Research as part of the Cancer Prevention and Research Institute of Texas (CPRIT) and one of only 60 awardees since the initiation of CPRIT in 2021.